 The technology that produces relaxing and beneficial vibrations is used in furniture, such as in mattresses, chaise longues, armchairs and special pods, and can be controlled wirelessly with a mobile application.
 The app enables users to select a preferred programme for relaxation, activation or recovery, lasting from 10 to 40 minutes.

 Neurosonic’s technological approach to both physical and mental wellbeing has sparked interest among psychotherapy and healthcare specialists, private users, as well as companies willing to utilise the innovation to help their employees to shake off work-related stress and fully recharge during breaks.

 Researchers at Aalto University hope that with the development of therapeutic video games mental health treatment will gradually reach more and more people.Aalto University / SoihtuDTx

 Researchers at Aalto University have taken a novel approach to treating one of the most common mental health disorders by developing an action video game which, alongside drug and other therapies, can help to ease symptoms in patients with depression and improve their cognitive performance.

-“In game terms, Meliora is a combination of first-person shooter and strategy game,” explained professor Matias Palva, who is heading the research group.
+“In game terms, Meliora is a combination of first-person shooter and strategy game,” explained professor Matias Palva.
 “The player explores a three-dimensional environment and tries to free the world from the creatures that plague it.
 Understanding their deeper nature is a key issue in the game.”